maryi/CSCW-Project/Project report/ReportDocument.md

 Are there further descriptive dimensions useful in describing collaborative work that should the added to the MoCA framework?
 ##### BACKGROUND
+Bannon & Schmidt (1989) suggest that too often technology is built with a focus on information flow between individuals.
+However, there must also be a consideration of the articulation work required to make the “flow” possible.
+To this we add that some tools enable the "flow" of information and facilitate collaboration in distinct ways.

+Johansen's (1988) time-space matrix  described collaborative work in terms of location and synchronicity.  [need more on this model here]

+Nickerson's (1997) taxonomy of collaborative applications built upon the work of Johansen adding the modal dimension in addition to the time space matrix.
+The modal dimension is essentially the form of communication that takes place between team members during CSCW.
+Nickerson suggested three main possibilities for modal; audio communication, visual communication, document or data communication.
+It was further recognized that tools could allow for more than one type of communication.
+For example a synchonous collaborative meeting space may allow users to work on a document and talk about it at the same time, meaning that the tool allows for both audio and document communicaiton.

 This section outlines the MoCA framework and its seven dimensions, the affordance of collaborative technologies, and the problem we are trying to solve using our web application.

-Bannon & Schmidt (1989) suggest that too often technology is built with a focus on information flow between individuals.
-There must also be a consideration of the articulation work required to make the “flow” possible.

 #### 1. The MoCA framework
 Introduced by Lee and Paine (2015), the Model of Coordinated Action (MoCA) framework is introduced as a tool to describe complex collaborative situations.
 The MoCA framework consists of seven dimensions of coordinated action described below.